Estimate Time7 min

 • Be sure to have adequate health and disability insurance coverage.

-It's a great reminder that there's a lot out there that can upset your plans, so it makes sense to prepare for the unexpected with an emergency fund.
-An emergency fund is cash you keep in reserve for a serious unexpected predicament like a job loss or a catastrophe that isn’t covered by insurance.
-Building up your emergency savings can help you protect yourself and your loved ones—and earning a little bit of a return on your savings can help protect your future purchasing power.
+There's a lot that can upset your plans, so it makes sense to prepare for the unexpected.
+An emergency savings is cash you keep in reserve for a serious unexpected predicament like a job loss or a catastrophe that isn’t covered by insurance.
+Building up your emergency savings can help you protect yourself and your loved ones—and earning some return on your savings can help protect your future purchasing power.

-Here are answers to 5 common questions about emergency funds, including how big your emergency fund should be and where you could consider keeping your emergency fund.
+Here are answers to 5 common questions about emergency savings, including how big it should be and where you could consider keeping it.

-Fidelity suggests setting aside at least 3 to 6 months' worth of essential expenses to protect yourself from the financial fallout of a potential job loss or the loss of other income.
+Fidelity suggests to start by saving $1,000 worth of essential expenses to protect yourself from the financial fallout of a potential job loss or the loss of other income.

-If you're single but have family backup, you might be comfortable with 3 months of savings.
-But if you have a spouse, kids, and a mortgage or if you worry about replacing a lost job or other income quickly, you might feel better with 6 months or even more.
+If you're single, you might be comfortable with 3 months of savings.
+However, if you have a spouse, kids, a mortgage, or if you worry about job stability, you might feel better with 6 months of savings or more

 Benefits vary by state.
 For example, some states provide additional benefits if you have children or other dependents.
 Check your state's unemployment insurance office to find out how to file for benefits and the documentation required.